 Ben Loftsgaarden, Greyhill Advisors Elizabeth Derczo, SXSW

-SXSW 2014 Economic Benefit to City of Austin Totals $315 Million
+SXSW 2015 Economic Benefit to City of Austin Totals $317.2 Million

 SXSW continues to be the single most profitable event for the City of Austin’s hospitality industry:

-• In 2014, SXSW directly booked 13,990 individual hotel reservations totaling 60,450 room nights.
+- In 2015, SXSW directly booked 13,300 individual hotel reservations totaling 60,254 room nights.
 The average length of hotel bookings made directly by SXSW reached 5 nights, an all-time high.

 # # #

-Greyhill Advisors is an economic analysis, economic development and site selection consulting firm with offices in Austin, TX and New York, NY.
+About Greyhill Advisors: Greyhill Advisors is an economic analysis, economic development and site selection consulting firm with offices in Austin, TX and New York, NY.
 Greyhill represents a team of seasoned professionals with hands on experience performing economic analysis, assisting leading companies in their location decisions and working with communities to expand their economic potential.
 For more information, visit www.greyhill.com.